-NOTE 5.- The professor has the right to change the syllabus at any point during the semester.
+NOTE 6.- The Professor has the right to change the syllabus at any point during the semester and at the discretion of the Professor.

 In keeping with the spirit of the Privacy Act, grades and/or grade information will not be given to anyone other than the student and will not be discussed over the phone or emails.